 # Small and fast for quick tasks

 Go back to the Open WebUI interface.
-Select a model from the dropdown at the top, type a message, and you have your own private ChatGPT.
+Pick a model from the dropdown at the top, type a message, and you have your own private ChatGPT.

-If you want to access your AI from outside your network:
+If you want to reach your AI from outside your network:

 bash